tanyipeng834/FreshGO/README.md

 ### Additional Points'

 1.Twilio api is used to give farmers notification through their mobile numbers when their inventory reach critical level.

-2. Weather api for farmers to get essential information about upcoming weather.
+2.Weather api for farmers to get essential information about upcoming weather.

 <p align="right">(<a href="#top">back to top</a>)</p>